-Today on the Kenmore Genius Blog, I’m confessing my dirty little secret on how to make alfajores with all of the flavor and hardly any of the work.
+On the Kenmore Genius Blog, I confessed my dirty little secret on how to make alfajores with all of the flavor and hardly any of the work.
 If you’re a disaster in the kitchen, are pressed for time with a busy schedule or just having a lazy moment, this recipe is for you!
 It’s so easy, you’ll wonder why you never thought of it yourself.

 Use your slow-cooker or Crock-Pot to turn a can of sweetened condensed milk into dulce de leche and use store-bought shortbread cookies to create "cheater's alfajores" for a delightful dessert.